 If your debt isn’t moving, it could be because you’re not really focused on moving it.
 Sure, you may be telling yourself that you want to get rid of your debt, but are your actions really aligning with your words?
 Am I really dedicated to paying off my debt?
-Ask yourself this question.
+Ask yourself these questions.

 More Living on the Cheap articles about finances:

 - 10 Depression Era hacks and frugal living ideas to save money now

 - Things you’re wasting money on and how to stop